0x100/liquibase-backup-spring-boot-starter/README.md

 In theory supports all databases which supported by the Liquibase library: PostgreSQL, Oracle, Microsoft SQL Server, MySQL, H2, Apache Derby, HSQLDB (HyperSQL), DB2, Firebird, MariaDB, Sybase, SQLite.

-# Steps to start using the Backuper starter
+# Steps to start using the starter

 1. Run `mvn install` command in the root of this project (for install a dependency in the local Maven repository).